-The system is administered by the Office of Retirement Services (ORS) within the Michigan Department of Technology, Management and Budget.
-The Department Director appoints the Office Director, with whom the general oversite of the System resides.
-The State Treasurer serves as the investment officer and custodian for the System.
+The System is administered by the Office of Retirement Services (ORS) within the Michigan Department of Technology, Management & Budget.
+The Department Director appoints the Office Director, with whom the general oversight of the System resides.
+The State Treasurer serves as the investment officer and custodian of the System.

-Benefits Provided
+Benefits Provided - Overall

 Participants are enrolled in one of multiple plans based on date of hire and certain voluntary elections.
-A summary of the pension plans offered by MPSERS is as follows:
+A summary of the plans offered by MPSERS is as follows:

-Plan name Plan Type Plan status
+Plan name Plan type Plan status

 Basic Defined Benefit Closed

 Member Investment Plan (MIP) Defined Benefit Closed

+Pension Plus Hybrid Closed

-Pension Plus Hybrid Open
+Pension Plus 2 Hybrid Open

 Defined Contribution Defined Contribution Open